collierdev/COVID-19_Variant_Analysis_and_Visualization/README.md

 # COVID-19 Variant Analysis and Visualization

-In this project variant analysis was performed on two Covid-19 infected samples.
+In this project variant analysis was performed on Covid-19 infected sample ERR5707121.

 ## Available Scripts ('VACC_Analysis/Scripts)